SE::DuckDuckGo::Position - Checking website positions by keywords in DuckDuckGo

 Query substitutions

-You can use built-in macros for automatic substitution of subqueries from files.
-For example, if you want to check websites/website by a keyword database, specify several main queries:
+You can use built-in macros for automatic substitution of subqueries from files, for example, we want to check sites/a site against a keyword database, let's specify a few main queries:

 ria.ru